dcazrael/nutrifoods/README.md

 Copy the .env.example file and name it .env

 The important key is "REACT_APP_API_URL"
-This needs to point to your backends api endpoint
+This needs to point to your backends API endpoint
 As an example your.server.com/api

-The other keys are used in the footer for some templating Add the keys you need and leave the once out you don't
+The other keys are used in the footer for some templating Add the keys you need and leave the ones out you don't

 For local development, you need to proxy the requests for Axios.
 The proxy is set to http://localhost:8000 when you clone the repo.